opendr-eu/opendr/src/opendr/simulation/human_model_generation/README.md

 ## Sources

 Code for [PIFu](https://arxiv.org/abs/1905.05172) is taken from [https://github.com/shunsukesaito/PIFu](https://github.com/shunsukesaito/PIFu).
 It is modified to be compatible with OpenDR specifications.
-The original code is licensed under the MIT license:
+Part of the original code is located in 'utilities/PIFu' directory and is licensed under the MIT license:
 ```
 MIT License